Microscopy Courses

 When: Annually in Spring

-Description: This course will focus on advanced quantitative fluorescence microscopy techniques used for imaging a range of biological specimens, from cells to single molecules.
+Description: This course will focus on advanced quantitative fluorescence microscopy techniques for imaging various biological specimens, from cells to single molecules.
 The course is designed for cell and molecular biologists with little or no microscopy experience, who wish to begin utilizing microscopy in their own research.
 Students will gain a theoretical understanding of, and hands-on experience with, state-of-the-art equipment used in quantitative fluorescence microscopy, including: laser scanning and spinning disk confocal microscopy, deconvolution methods, total internal fluorescence microscopy (TIRF), super-resolution methods (structured illumination, STORM, and PALM), multi-photon microscopy, light sheet microscopy, and digital image processing and analysis.

 Website: http://meetings.cshl.edu/courses.html